Bilaltariq98/QuoteGenerator/README.md

 # QuoteGenerator

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.3.
+This project was made for me to get used to using angular & working with github projects.
+It uses quotesondesign API V4.0 to generate random design quotes.

 ## Development server